lumberjesus/RPG/rpg-game/README.md

 - **Warrior**: A strong fighter skilled in attack and defense.
 - **Rogue**: A stealthy character adept at sneaking and picking pockets.
 - **Bard**: A performer who can sing songs and cast spells.
-- **Chef**: A culinary expert who can cook meals and prepare dishes.
 - **Comedian**: A humorous character who entertains audiences with jokes.

 ## Features